 HPP Kalivac construction, Albanian Ministry of Energy and Industry

 The Albanian Ministry of Energy and Industry announced a tender for the construction of the Kalivac hydropower plant (100 MW) on the Vjosa River and concession to produce power for the national grid over a period of 35 years.
 The private/public partnership project includes the construction of a dam along with the power plant, according to the Ministry statement.
 The hydropower plant will be built near the Kalivac village, in southern Albania.
 The bid closes on 18 July 2017.

-The total energy potential of the Sava River from the border with the Republic of Slovenia to Sisak is approximately 150 MW.
-The energy facilities of the new Zagreb on the Sava construction concept have an installed capacity of approximately 630 GWh, all from renewable energy sources.
-This is equivalent to the 25% annual consumption of the city of Zagreb.
+The energy facilities planned on the Sava River section from the border with Republic of Slovenia to Sisak have installed capacity of 130 MW for almost 600 GWh average annual production, all from renewable energy sources.
+This is equivalent to approximately 20% annual consumption of the city of Zagreb.